The Supreme Court is being asked to review a case that could lead to major changes in how insider trading is prosecuted.

 Insider trading redefined?

-The government argues that that decision increases the standard of evidence that has already been ruled acceptable in insider trading cases by the Supreme Court itself.
+The government argues that decision increases the standard of evidence that has already been ruled acceptable in insider trading cases by the Supreme Court itself.
 Allowing the decision to stand, the government contends, would make successfully prosecuting insider trading overly difficult and would essentially constitute a redefinition of insider trading itself.

 Even if the court agrees to hear the case-a decision that is not expected until at least this fall-it could rule against the government and uphold Appeals Court’s ruling.
 As the New York Times points out, the Supreme Court has been reticent in recent years about interpreting the law in such a way that could result in overcriminalization due to what may be considered only “marginally illegal” activities.
 Alternatively, the court may refuse to review the decision outright or at least wait until whatever ramifications of that decision are have made themselves clear in future cases.